 Jump Right Into Our Guide to The Magic Kingdom

-Our Magic Kingdom for Beginners Guide has been updated for Fall 2019.
-The guide is a large resource to help plan your Walt Disney World vacation.
+Our Magic Kingdom for Beginners Guide is an extensive resource to help plan your Walt Disney World vacation.
 It forms part of our expanding Guide to Walt Disney World for Beginners, which is full of planning tips & tricks.

 If there is specific information you are looking for these jumps will help you find the information.

 - Magic Kingdom Basics the history of the Magic Kingdom and some fascinating facts

 - Planning Your Visit to The Magic Kingdom All the Essential Knowledge to have a great vacation including Fastpass+, Extra Magic Hours and Rider Switch.